markj0hnst0n/pizza-delivery-place/README/testing/testing.md

 #### User Profile page

 - Verify that a form displays with all the users default delivery information if held.
-This can be updated and save.
+This can be updated and saved.
 CRUD operations checked :heavy_check_mark:
 - Verify that the history of the users orders is displays with the most recent showing at the top :heavy_check_mark:
 - Users can click on the order number to get a summary of their order.
 It is a reproduction of the checkout success page :heavy_check_mark: